Iroquois settlement of the north shore of Lake Ontario: Arrival

 The northern shores of Lake Ontario were first settled as early as eleven thousand years ago.
 While humans have lived along the northern shores of Lake Ontario for a long time, they have not been continuously settled.
-The Huron-Wendat had developed a distinct homeland along the northern shores of Lake Ontario in the 15th century, but moved north toward Georgian Bay by 1615, abandoning the northern shores of Lake Ontario.
-The Iroquois raided the Huron in Ontario during the first half of the 17th century and began to establish greater control over the hunting grounds that existed between Lake Ontario and Lake Simcoe.
-By the 1640s the Huron-Wendat population had been reduced considerably by epidemics.
-In 1649, the Iroquois defeated the Huron, Petun, and then the Neutral, effectively destroying their enemies in Ontario.
+The Wendat had developed a distinct homeland along the northern shores of Lake Ontario in the 15th century, but moved north toward Georgian Bay by 1615, abandoning the northern shores of Lake Ontario.
+The Iroquois raided the Wendat in Ontario during the first half of the 17th century and began to establish greater control over the hunting grounds that existed between Lake Ontario and Lake Simcoe.
+By the 1640s the Wendat population had been reduced considerably by epidemics.
+In 1649, the Iroquois defeated the Wendat, Petun, and then the Neutral, effectively destroying their enemies in Ontario.

-After the destruction of the Huron in southern Ontario the Iroquois began to make more frequent excursions on the northern shores of Lake Ontario.
+After the destruction of the Wendat in southern Ontario the Iroquois began to make more frequent excursions on the northern shores of Lake Ontario.
 In the 1660s, the Iroquois began to expand their settlements north.
 A number of theories try to explain why the Iroquois began settling the northern shores of Lake Ontario.
 Economic reasons are considered the strongest motivation.
 By the 1640s the beaver had disappeared through over hunting in the traditional Iroquois homeland in modern-day New York state.
-The Iroquois were competing with both the Huron, Ottawa, and Algonquins for the fur trade.
+The Iroquois were competing with both the Wendat, Odawa, and Algonquins for the fur trade.
 By establishing settlements on the northern shores of Lake Ontario the Iroquois were able to re-establish control on the flow of furs from the north and west towards Albany and Montreal.

 The Iroquois settlement into Ontario was part of a broader expansion of Iroquois groups in the mid 17th century.
 During this time the Iroquois also moved into what is today Ohio, Pennsylvania, and Quebec.
 Often these settlements were significantly closer to European settlements and have been characterized as Iroquois Colonies.